 Some of these things may be provided for you through your web hosting plan, especially if you're using a top hosting company like Dreamhost or Bluehost—but regardless, it does take a little bit more time to maintain than some of the other free blogging sites we're covering here.

-Wix first entered the website scene in 2006.
+Wix first entered the scene as a free blogging platform in 2006.
 Since then, it has provided a website platform to a remarkable 150 million people.
 It is also used in 190 countries around the world.

 Wix is a website builder with a drag and drop interface.
 It’s a (WYSIWYG) software so you know exactly what your blog will look like before you hit the “publish” button.